Mayur9145/Priya-Statistics-Notes/README.md

 # Priya-Statistics-Notes
-This repo is for the specific Statistics needed for data scientist from Priya Bhatia's youtube playlist
+This repo is for the specific Statistics needed for data scientists from Priya Bhatia's Short duration statistics course